Resident Evil 2 (Nintendo 64)

 4th Survivor & To-fu Survivor

-Similarly to the blue sickness, the non selected text on the title screen appear with the wrong colour.
+Similarly to the blue sickness, the non selected text on the title screen appears with the wrong colour.

 Some items are not affected by the randomizer: